njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-alerts.rst

 Alerts
 ##################

-The `vui-alerts <https://www.npmjs.com/browse/keyword/vui>`_ library contains Sass mixins, Less mixins, and CSS that can be used to apply alert styles to a containing element.
-Less mixins are still included for backwards compatibility, however these will likely be removed in a future version.
+The `vui-alerts <https://www.npmjs.com/browse/keyword/vui>`_ library contains mixins and CSS that can be used to apply alert styles to a containing element.
 In most cases you'll want to apply this alert style to a simple container for a message; however, you don’t have to limit the container’s contents to just text (for example, the container can include images, buttons, other HTML, and so on).

 .. role:: example